vonargeus/wtc-project/README.md

-## GreenPT Hackathon Idea Assistant (Streamlit UI)
+## GreenPT Hackathon Hacker

-GreenPT Hackathon Idea Assistant is a **Streamlit-based web UI** that helps you go from a rough hackathon idea to:
+GreenPT Hackathon Hacker is a **Streamlit-based web UI** that helps you go from a rough hackathon idea to:

 - A structured, multi-section **project blueprint** (architecture, APIs, data, frontend, DevOps, roadmap)
 - Optional **auto-generated project files** packaged as a download-ready ZIP